RealityWinner/ATM/README.md

 * UI
     - always show tank in top 3
-    - highest raw threat, self if higher or tank, tank if lower, normal sorting
     - color border of frame for stoplight system
     - identify tanks based on tank stances